- Course: Physics MPhys, BSc

 - Nationality: British

 I did the straight Physics MPhys at Leeds.
-The choices available for modules increased year on year until the fourth year when you could choose every module you did outside of your research project.
-The degree was easy to tailor and could change as you progressed.
+The choices available for modules increased year-on-year, so the degree was easy to tailor and could change as I progressed.
 The modules were a mix of laboratory, lecture, skills and industrially based sessions.
-It was great to be able to take such a versatile subject and explore all of the options Physics could afford you.
+It was great to be able to take such a versatile subject and explore all of the options physics.

 What do you enjoy most about it?

-I most enjoyed the freedom to learn about things that interested me.
-From this year onwards you really get a sense that the degree is yours and the research you are undertaking is your responsibility.
-Whether it is through a summer project, industrial module/placement, or in your final research project, the academic staff help you to find out what kind of research interests you and gain the skills to pursue those interests.
+I enjoy the freedom to learn about things that interest me.
+Whether it is through a summer project, industrial module/placement, or in your final research project, the academic staff help you discover what research interests you and gain the skills to pursue those interests.

 What made you study Physics at Leeds rather than another university?

-Leeds stood out as a University where the staff were really interested in the individuals.
-I felt right at home on the open day and the staff I met were all very interested in making sure each person got exactly what they needed out of the day.
+Leeds stood out as a university where the staff were really interested in the individuals.
+I felt right at home on the open day and the staff were all interested in making sure each person got exactly what they needed out of the day.
 This didn’t change throughout my degree.
-I always felt like I could talk to someone if I was having trouble, and I feel like I was given every opportunity to do something that would be beneficial to me personally.
+I always felt like I could talk to someone if I was having trouble and I was given every opportunity to do something that would be beneficial to me personally.
 I never felt like just another student.

 Is there much opportunity to get involved in real physics at Leeds?

-Whether it is in modules that contribute to your total credits, or through summer and outreach work, there is always something to get involved in.
+Whether it is in modules that contribute to your total credits or through summer and outreach work, there is always something to get involved in.
 I did a group industrial project as a module in my third year which was an excellent experience all round!
-I also did the summer research placement, and did some research that really interested me outside of the course.
-Finally there is lots of outreach to get involved in, teaching or demonstrating some fun physics to kids and adults, sometimes in schools and fairs, sometimes at beer festivals!
+I also did the summer research placement and did some research that really interested me outside of the course.
+There is lots of outreach to get involved in, such as teaching or demonstrating fun physics to kids and adults – sometimes in schools and fairs, sometimes at beer festivals!

 What research or real physics projects have you been involved in?

 The group industrial project was a great way to experience a different type of research.
-The industrial contact gave the group a question which they wanted to answer, and we got together to research the subject and try to plan a way to answer this question as much as we could throughout the two-semester module.
+The industrial contact gave the group a question which they wanted to answer.
+Then we got together to research the subject and plan a way to answer this question as much as we could throughout the two-semester module.
 Our academic contacts were really helpful in guiding our thinking towards feasible solutions, and we were able to give some interesting results to our industrial contact!